Q: When’s your next free spot on your schedule?

 Q: What fiction material do you not edit?

 A: I don’t edit young children’s books (picture books, chapter books), since it’s not my area of expertise.
 I won’t edit material involving non-consenting intercourse, beastiality, or explicit intercourse with or between minors (in general, nothing illegal, please).
 I won’t edit material that’s bigoted against any marginalization (LGBTQ+, neurodivergence, people of color, disability, etc).
-I’m also not comfortable editing material with graphic on-page violence or non-consenting actions against women or marginalized people.
+I’m also not comfortable editing material with graphic on-page violence or non-consenting actions against marginalized people.

 Q: Will you proofread/copy edit my manuscript?